What is enteric fermentation?

 Mitigation strategy and options

-The overall strategy is to increase the efficiency of digestion and nutrition without resulting trade-offs for productivity.
+The overall strategy is to increase the efficiency of digestion and nutrition without resulting in trade-offs for productivity.
 Mitigation options include:

 Diet.
 Decreasing the fermentation of organic compounds in the rumen allows more digestion to occur in the intestines, where less enteric fermentation occurs.
 It also inhibits methanogens and limits the amount of hydrogen available for CH4 production (McGinn et al., 2004).
 Examples of diet manipulation include: